my1396/R-Notes/1100-Stata.Rmd

 ```

 Q: What is the difference between `estimates store` and `estimates save`? \
-A: Once estimation results are stored, you can use other `estimates`
-commands to produce tables and reports from them.
+A: Once estimation results are stored (`estimates store`), you can use other `estimates` commands to produce tables and reports from them. `estimates save` saves the results to disk (as a `.ster` file) so that you can use them in a different Stata session.

+- `estimates store` keeps the results in memory, fast and temporary.
+The most common use is to store results from multiple models in the same session for comparison.

+- `estimates save` keeps the results on disk, persistent.
+The most common use is to save time-consuming important results for future reference.
+Also useful when you want to share results with others.

 --------------------------------------------------------------------------------